Registration for New Students

 - Click Add

-Note: Any messages that appear at the top of the schedule.
+Note: Pay attention to any messages that appear at the top of the schedule.
 These will explain why you cannot add a class, i.e. no open seats, you do not meet the pre-requisites, etc).
 If you do not meet the requisite for a course, you must see the professor to get permission to be added to it.

 - From the course search, enter part of the course number with a wildcard (*) and it will display all the courses with that information, (i.e. EN* or BIOL*)